daimajia/AndroidImageSlider/README.md

 #Android Image Slider [![Build Status](https://travis-ci.org/daimajia/AndroidImageSlider.svg)](https://travis-ci.org/daimajia/AndroidImageSlider)

 This is an amazing image slider in Android platform.
-I decide to open source this because there is really not an attractive,and convenient slide widget in Android.
+I decide to open source this because there is really not an attractive, and convenient slide widget in Android.

-You can easily load image from net,drawable or file.
+You can easily load image from net, drawable or file.
 And there are many kind of amazing animations you can choose. :-D

 ##Demo